Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-8-Redux/lesson-8-Redux.md

 With your dependencies added, create all the files you need for the project and build them out.

-- `index.js` - make a scant few changes here to wire up your redux store with the rest of the application.
+- :writing_hand: `index.js` - make a scant few changes here to wire up your redux store with the rest of the application.

-- `App.js`  - the main starting point of your app.
+- :writing_hand: `App.js`  - the main starting point of your app.

-- `/assets/style.scss` - add in some basic styling niceties in the scss version of Sass.
+- :writing_hand: `/assets/style.scss` - add in some basic styling niceties in the scss version of Sass.

-- `/components/EventDetails.jsx`  - a presentational component that will display details of an individual event.
+- :writing_hand: `/components/EventDetails.jsx`  - a presentational component that will display details of an individual event.

-- `/components/EventSignUpForm.jsx` - a Bulma-styled form component whose logic will enable you to add new attendees to the global store via redux methods.
+- :writing_hand: `/components/EventSignUpForm.jsx` - a Bulma-styled form component whose logic will enable you to add new attendees to the global store via redux methods.

-- `/components/EventSignUpList.jsx` - the other side of the event form coin.
+- :writing_hand: `/components/EventSignUpList.jsx` - the other side of the event form coin.
 This component will allow administrators to edit attendees, remove them, and see their details at a glance in a list format.

-- `/components/Header.jsx` - another presentational component with scant logic that will act as a `navbar` and display a message to the user if they’re logged in.
+- :writing_hand: `/components/Header.jsx` - another presentational component with scant logic that will act as a `navbar` and display a message to the user if they’re logged in.

-- `/config/configureStore.js` - a small but mighty JavaScript file that configures the redux store at the heart of the redux pattern.
+- :writing_hand: `/config/configureStore.js` - a small but mighty JavaScript file that configures the redux store at the heart of the redux pattern.

-- `/data/initialState.js` - a starting point for the global state in your app.
+- :writing_hand: `/data/initialState.js` - a starting point for the global state in your app.

-- `/reducers/eventReducer.js` - this will hold all the reducer functions, state-altering magic, and actions for dealing with the event portion of your app’s state.
+- :writing_hand: `/reducers/eventReducer.js` - this will hold all the reducer functions, state-altering magic, and actions for dealing with the event portion of your app’s state.

-- `/reducers/reducers.js` - this will be the main reducer file you associate with your store and app’s redux - effectively it acts as a container for the other, more specific reducers, such as the event reducer.
+- :writing_hand: `/reducers/reducers.js` - this will be the main reducer file you associate with your store and app’s redux - effectively it acts as a container for the other, more specific reducers, such as the event reducer.

 With the files created, work through them to add in the details needed.

 ### Style.scss

 Open up `/assets/style.scss` and copy in the following styles:

+:writing_hand:

 **src/assets/style.scss**